 The Cities Power Partnership (CPP) is an initiative of the Australian Climate Council that seeks to partner local government in celebrating and accelerating reductions in emissions and clean energy successes.
 The partnership requires a signatory council to commit to five pledges and report to progress against each pledge twice a year.
 These pledges are nominated by a local council from a broad range of pledges covering renewable energy, energy efficiency, transport and working together and influence.

 The following pledges form part of our commitment under the CPP initiative:

-Encourage sustainable transport use (public transport, walking and cycling) through council transport planning and design.
-Substantial savings in transport energy use can be achieved by designing more compact cities with access to high quality public and active transport services and facilities; and;
+Encourage sustainable transport use (public transport, walking and cycling) through Council transport planning and design.
+Substantial savings in transport energy use can be achieved by designing more compact cities with access to high quality public and active transport services and facilities

-AlburyCity has already made significant progress against a number of these through its Energy Savings Action Plan.
+We have already made significant progress against a number of these through our Energy Savings Action Plan.
 This plan provides a four year schedule of energy saving measures covering renewable energy, energy efficiency and audit and assessment.